tengstrand/lein-polylith/readme.md

 We will explain the value of components and how they bring context to your development experience and how they help you build decoupled and scalable systems from day one.

-Finally we go through what's next in the pipe and how the extra power and flexebility will take your development experience and workflow to the next level.
+Finally we will through what's next in the pipeline and how the extra power and flexibility will take your development experience and workflow to the next level.

 ## Help